kp4md/rpitx-v2-Morse-Code-and-Beacon/README.md

 # To implement a Morse code beacon using rpitx v2 on a Raspberry Pi:

+First, Install [rpitx](https://github.com/F5OEO/rpitx) on the Raspberry Pi.

-Add the [cw_beacon.sh](https://github.com/kp4md/rpitx-v2-Morse-Code-and-Beacon/blob/main/cw_beacon.sh) shell script into the rpitx folder, substituting your own Frequency, Morse Code speed, Cycle period and Message into the first four declarations as follows:
+Add the [cw_beacon.sh](https://github.com/kp4md/rpitx-v2-Morse-Code-and-Beacon/blob/main/cw_beacon.sh) shell script into the rpitx folder as follows:

 To create the executable script, ssh into the RPi